gromacs/gromacs/docs/install-guide/index.rst

 accordingly.
 The internal versions are fine for normal use.
 If you need to specify a non-standard path to search, use ``-DCMAKE_PREFIX_PATH=/path/to/search``.
-If you need to specify a library with a non-standard name (e.g. ESSL on AIX or BlueGene), then set ``-DGMX_BLAS_USER=/path/to/reach/lib/libwhatever.a``.
+If you need to specify a library with a non-standard name (e.g. ESSL on Power machines), then set ``-DGMX_BLAS_USER=/path/to/reach/lib/libwhatever.a``.

 If you are using Intel MKL_ for FFT, then the BLAS and